Babakbigdeli/bassguitarbriefhistory/README.md

 # bassguitarbriefhistory
-A very brief history of bass guitar
+A brief history of bass guitar